The Voice (American TV series) season 23: Mega mentor

-Additions
+Additions and changes

-The season will introduce the "Playoff Pass" in the battles round.
-A replacement to the "save" from seasons 14 to 22, the "pass" will allow each coach to advance further both artists of a battle; while one will still advance to the knockouts, the recipient of the "pass" will bypass the knockouts and go directly to the playoffs.
-Also the play offs will be pre recorded for the third time last being in seasons six, and thirteen where only 2 out of 5 per team will advance to the Top 8.
-The coaches will choose the eight semifinalists.
-There will be only two weeks of live shows.
+The season introduced the "Playoff Pass" in the battles round.
+A replacement to the "save" from seasons 14 to 22, the "pass" allows each coach to advance further both artists of a battle; while one will still advance to the knockouts, the recipient of the "pass" will bypass the knockouts and go directly to the playoffs, creating a total of twenty contestants advancing to the playoffs.
+In the playoffs, only two members per team will advance to the Live Top 8 Semi-finals, as chosen by their respective coaches.
+The round will be prerecorded for the third time since season 6.

 Promotion

 NBC released its first advert for the season on December 13, 2022.
 On March 2, 2023, the show, via its online platforms, released the coaches' cover of Frankie Valli's "Can't Take My Eyes Off You".
+To bolster interest in the show, the show premiered the blind audition of Noivas ahead of the season premiere.
+The auditions of Sheer Element, Ryley Tate Wilson, Cait Martin, and NariYella were also released online ahead of the episodes in which their auditions were aired.

 Teams

 Blind auditions

-The show began with the blind auditions on March 6, 2023.
+The show began with the blind auditions that began airing on March 6, and aired through March 21, 2023, comprising episodes one to six.
 In each audition, an artist sings their piece in front of the coaches whose chairs are facing the audience.
 If a coach is interested to work with the artist, they will press their button to face the artist.
 If a singular coach presses the button, the artist automatically becomes part of their team.
 If multiple coaches turn, they will compete for the artist, who will decide which team they will join.

 Each coach has one "block" to prevent another coach from getting an artist.
-At the end of the round, each coach will have a team of ten artists, creating a total of 40 artists advancing to the Battles.
+At the end of the round, each coach formed a team of ten artists, creating a total of 40 artists advancing to the battles.
+Among the 40 contestants, two are trios.

 Episode 1 (March 6)

+Among the auditionees this episode was Miss Mississippi 2021 Holly Brand, and former two-time American Idol contestant Savion Wright, who auditioned in this season as Noivas (stylized in all caps).

 Episode 2 (March 7)

-At the end of the five auditions, Jimmy Fallon made a guest appearance singing “I Keep Forgettin’ (Every Time You’re Near)”.
+Among the auditionees this episode was Sheer Element, which included season 16 contestant Jej Vinson, who competed as part of Team Kelly until his elimination in the fourth week of that season's live shows.
+Vinson's reappearance as part of the trio marked the first time that a former contestant, who advanced to the battles, returned to compete in a later season.
+At the end of the five blind auditions, Jimmy Fallon made a guest appearance singing "I Keep Forgettin' (Every Time You're Near)".

 Episode 3 (March 13)

+Among the auditionees this episode was Manasseh Samone, who previously auditioned unsuccessfully in season 22.

 Episode 4 (March 14)

+Among the auditionees this episode was Tiana Goss, who previously auditioned unsuccessfully in season 22.